When the Infiltrator cannot infiltrate

 This system also adds an extra layer of tension.
 Even before anything is revealed, the markers themselves can slow the opponent down.
 Players will move more carefully, rethink their routes, and hesitate before pushing forward.

-Importantly, this method would remain optional.
-A player could still choose to deploy Infiltrators normally if desired.
-However, by using markers, the unit gains a distinct battlefield identity - one based on tension, surprise, and area denial rather than simple forward positioning.
+Importantly, this method would remain optional: players could still deploy Infiltrators normally if desired - however by adding markers the unit gains its own unique battlefield identity that centers on tension, surprise and area denial rather than simple forward positioning.

 Hunter Directive / Kill Order